 Our volunteers contact caseworkers, interview parents and other family members, ensure children receive necessary medical care, look out for educational interests, and make recommendations in court regarding the permanent placement of the child.
 Most importantly, they serve as a constant person for that child to count on during a very tumultuous time.

 Our program started with two volunteers who served four children.
-In our most recently closed fiscal year (2017-18), 115 volunteer advocates served 322 children.
-Currently 95 children who could benefit from the guidance of a volunteer advocate are on our waiting list.
+In our most recently closed fiscal year (2016-17), 121 volunteer advocates served 244 children.
+Currently, more than 130 children who could benefit from the guidance of a volunteer advocate are on our waiting list.
 Our overriding goal is to serve ALL of the children in our community who need an advocate’s help.

 In 1976, Superior Court Judge David Soukup of Seattle, WA saw a recurring problem in his courtroom:

 "In criminal and civil cases, even though there were always many different points of view, you walked out of the courthouse at the end of the day and you said, 'I've done my best; I can live with this decision," he explains.